nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

 ![mtoc](/assets/mtoc.PNG)

 After M checks if the information matches in the database, it sends it's response back to C. If the info does not match it does

+{% highlight ruby %}
+emit('logfail', ---)
+{% endhighlight %}

-'emit('logfail', ---)'.
-If it does match, 'emit('logsuc', ---)' is executed.
+If it does match,

+{% highlight ruby %}
+emit('logsuc', ---)
+{% endhighlight %}

+is executed.
 C receives catches these with 'socket.on'.
 Notice the matching names in both M and C.